 Level (3) of the model incorporates a population-derived prior on the FC between networks and is optional.
 This is accomplished by assuming a multivariate Normal prior on $\mathbf{a}_t$ with mean zero and covariance $\mathbf{G}$, and assuming a population-derived hyperprior on $\mathbf{G}$ \citep{mejia2025leveraging}.
 Note that we constrain each column of the mixing matrix to unit variance (for identifiability, as often required in blind source separation), so $Cov(\mathbf{a}_t)\equiv Cor(\mathbf{a}_t)$.
-Hence, the covariance of $\mathbf{a}_t$ represents the between-network FC, as the Pearson correlation between the time courses of each network.
-We provide two choices for the FC prior: the conjugate Inverse-Wishart distribution, which is used in PROFUMO \citep{harrison2020modelling}, or a novel Cholesky prior we developed for this model that accurately encodes patterns of population variance \citep{mejia2025leveraging}.
+Hence, the covariance of $\mathbf{a}_t$ is equal to the Pearson correlation between the time courses of each network and represents the between-network FC.
+We provide two choices for the FC prior: the conjugate inverse-Wishart distribution, which is also used in PROFUMO \citep{harrison2020modelling}, or a novel Cholesky prior developed for this model to more accurately encode population variance patterns \citep{mejia2025leveraging}.
 The conjugate prior allows for faster computation, while the Cholesky prior improves performance but is more computationally demanding, since it requires sampling from the prior.
-However, since the model is fit at the single-subject level, it is still fast compared with multi-subject hierarchical models, even with the Cholesky prior.
+Even with the Cholesky prior, model fitting is quite feasible compared with large hierarchical models.